 The new program consists of several psychology honors electives.
 These are new honors courses, advanced undergraduate courses, and special honors sections of existing courses.
-We also encourage students to take HON 3200, a challenging academic writing course, taught through the Honors College.

 In addition to coursework, a central element of the departmental honors track is extended research experience with one or more faculty members, culminating in a departmental honors thesis.
 This extended research experience will provide substantial benefit to students who plan to apply to graduate or professional school.
 This program is also appropriate for students who just love psychology and want to learn more, even if they are unsure of their future plans.

 The departmental honors track provides access to small challenging courses and in-depth research experience, culminating in a year-long honors thesis project.
 Honors students may also take other classes offered through the Honors College and are eligible for Honors College scholarships and other events.
 We also offer special Honors advising through the PAC Office and a dedicated faculty honors advisor (currently Dr. Jeanine Stefanucci) who can help you find research opportunities and a faculty advisor.